MichaelWarmbier/Console-Pacman/README.md

 Programmed equally by Michael Warmbier & Sam Montanaro.

-Pacman is the original maze-chase arcade game developed by Bandai Namco on May 22, 1980.
+Pacman is the original maze-chase arcade game developed by Bandai Namco and released on May 22, 1980.

 ## Design